akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 @@snip [UserRoutes.java]($g8src$/java/com/lightbend/akka/http/sample/UserRoutes.java) { #retrieve-user-info }

-The `rejectEmptyResponse` here above is a convenience method that automatically unwraps a future, handles an `Optional` by converting value into a successful response, returns a HTTP status code 404 if value is not present, and passes on to the `ExceptionHandler` in case of an error, which returns the HTTP status code 500 by default.
+The `rejectEmptyResponse` here above is a convenience method that automatically unwraps a `CompletionStage`, handles an `Optional` by converting value into a successful response, returns a HTTP status code 404 if value is not present, and passes on to the `ExceptionHandler` in case of an error, which returns the HTTP status code 500 by default.